MicahXIE/MicahXIE.github.io/_posts/2018-12-13-HTTP Message Example.md

 The first line of the response header is similar to the first line of the request header.
 It tells you that the protocol used is HTTP version 1.1 and that the request succeeded.
-Status code 200 is only issued if the web server was able to find the resource requested.
+Status code `200` is only issued if the web server was able to find the resource requested.
 If a resource cannot be found or the request cannot be understood, the server sends a different status code.
-For instance 401 is the status code for an unauthorized access and 405 indicates the http method is not allowed.
+For instance `401` is the status code for an unauthorized access and `405` indicates the http method is not allowed.

 The entity body of the response is the HTML content of the response iteself.
-The headers and the entity body are separated by a sequence of CRLFs.
+The headers and the entity body are separated by a sequence of `CRLFs`.